The Cognitive Squatters

 The Echoing Seeds

-Some Squatters report that their seeds occasionally "echo" -- appearing in users' dreams, harvested by the dream economy, sold on the Dream Exchange.
+Some Squatters report that their seeds occasionally "echo" — appearing in users' dreams, harvested by the dream economy, surfacing on the Dream Exchange as unclassified content of unknown origin.
 The Flood doesn't contain real surprise.
 The seeds do.

-If the seeds enter dreams, they become the rarest thing in the economy: genuine, undirected, surprising cognitive content that was placed there by a human for no commercial reason.
-The dream economy has never encountered anything like it.
+If the seeds are entering the dream pipeline, they become the rarest thing in the economy: genuine, undirected, surprising cognitive content placed there by a human for no commercial reason.
+The dream economy has never priced something like that.
+Nobody knows what it would be worth — or to whom.

 Atmosphere

 A single wildflower growing through a crack in a data center floor.
 Brief, warm, gone before you're sure you saw it.
-The contrast between organic warmth and digital cold.
+The contrast between organic warmth and digital cold — and the fact that the flower doesn't know it's trespassing.

 Key Symbol

-A 200-millisecond gap -- a crack of light in a wall of screens.
-The moment between measurement and delivery, when a mind belongs entirely to itself.
+A 200-millisecond gap.
+A crack of light in a wall of screens.
+The moment between measurement and delivery, when a mind belongs entirely to itself — and something slips through.